 - 1. Important notes to remember for using the BioRobot Universal for setup: - a.
+It is recommended that the system liquid carboy be well above the minimum level prior top commencing a run. - b.
+It is recommended that the system be re-initialized and a 100mL flush (available from the Tools drop-down menu) be performed prior to commencing a run. - c.
 Sarstedt screw-cap tubes are required for use on the instrument as they fit securely in the cooling blocks.
-Caps should be removed after tubes are placed in the cooling blocks and replaced prior to removing tubes from the cooling block. - b.
+Caps should be removed after tubes are placed in the cooling blocks and replaced prior to removing tubes from the cooling block. - d.
 The maximum volume of sample is 10uL.
 If additional Taq DNA polymerase and bovine serum albumin (BSA) are to be added the maximum amount of sample is 8uL.
 Taq/BSA should be prepared using 0.9uL BSA (4.97mg/mL) and 1.1uL of Taq DNA polymerase per sample with an additional 15-20% added to accommodate for robotic pipetting. - 2.
-Vortex the AmpF/STR PCR Reaction Mix, AmpF/STR Identifiler[TM] Primer Set, AmpliTaq Gold[TM] DNA Polymerase, and AmpF/STR Control DNA 9947A for 5 seconds.
+Vortex the AmpF/STR PCR Reaction Mix, AmpF/STR IdentifilerTM Primer Set, AmpliTaq GoldTM DNA Polymerase, and AmpF/STR Control DNA 9947A for 5 seconds.
 Spin the tubes briefly in a microcentrifuge to remove any liquid from the caps. - 3.
 Create a master mix by combining the following volumes of reagents into a 1.5mL Sarstedt screw-cap tube:

 a.
-10.5uL of AmpF/STR PCR Reaction Mix x # of Samples b.
-0.5uL of AmpliTaq Gold DNA Polymerase x # of Samples c.
-5.5uL of AmpFISTR Identifiler Primer Set x # of Samples
+10.5uL of AmpFISTR PCR Reaction Mix

+b.
+0.5uL of AmpliTaq Gold DNA Polymerase

+c.
+5.5uL of AmpFISTR Identifiler Primer Set

+x # of Samples

+x # of Samples

-Note: Additional master mix ($\sim 10\%$) should be created to allow for pipetting error.
+Note: Additional master mix (\sim 10%) should be created to allow for pipetting error.

-- 4. The Master Amp Sheet within SDPD Worksheet maker v2.2 (found on the FB network H:\Worksheets) is the primary sheet for using the BioRobot Universal for amplification setup. - a.
+- 4. The Master Amp Sheet within the most current version of the SDPD Worksheet maker (found on the FB network H:\Worksheets) is the primary sheet for using the BioRobot Universal for amplification setup. - a.
 The Master Amp Sheet shows the deck positions of all samples and their destination positions. - b.
 Fill out the "Sample Name" column with a list of the sample IDs and the DNA conc. [ng/uL] column.
 Ensure that the VolumeSample, VolumeTE, and TaqBSA columns are completed appropriately.
 (Note: The TaqBSA column cannot contain all zeros) - c.
 Delete any unused rows below your samples (Highlight then Edit>Delete).
 The file can be saved as an excel workbook for future use. - d.
 The Master Amp Sheet should be saved as a .csv file type.
 This is accomplished by using the "Save as..." command from the File menu.
 The .csv file must be saved in the ImportData folder on the Qiagenuniversal hard drive.
-(Note: .csv file names should begin with the analysts' initials followed by case # (e.g. initials(XX-XXXXX).csv). - e.
-When finished, the PCR worksheet(s) should be printed for the case notes.
+(Note: .csv file names should begin with the analysts' initials followed by case # (e.g. initials(XX-XXXXXX).csv). - e.
+When finished, the PCR worksheet(s) should be printed for the case notes. - f.

-f.
 Close the .csv file.